hemantgoswami/ephemeris/README.md

 This source is modified version of [xerik](https://www.npmjs.com/package/ephemeris-moshier).
 Thank you for such a brilliant piece of work.

-This is basically Javascript implementation of [Moshier's ephemeris](http://www.moshier.net) calculations for sun, planets, comets, asteroids and stars.
+This is basically JavaScript implementation of [Moshier's ephemeris](http://www.moshier.net) calculations for sun, planets, comets, asteroids and stars.

 Which, initially written by [mivion](https://github.com/mivion/ephemeris), xerik converted it into a node module.
 This is a slight customized version with following changes:

 1. Changes the transit method to get standard sun/moon rise/set times as well as a custom horizon based
-1. Takes in javascript date object as opposed to a date time string
+1. Takes in JavaScript date object as opposed to a date time string
 1. Implements a method to just fetch in single planet as opposed to all of it
 1. Removes html, css bit to keep it focused to one task
 1. Reformats the code